WolframRavenwolf/Kimi-K2.5/README.md

 1. General Testing Details
    - We report results for Kimi K2.5 and DeepSeek-V3.2 with thinking mode enabled, Claude Opus 4.5 with extended thinking mode, GPT-5.2 with xhigh reasoning effort, and Gemini 3 Pro with a high thinking level.
 For vision benchmarks, we additionally report results for Qwen3-VL-235B-A22B-Thinking.
    - Unless otherwise specified, all Kimi K2.5 experiments were conducted with temperature = 1.0, top-p = 0.95, and a context length of 256k tokens.
-   - Benchmarks without publicly available scores were re-evaluated under the same conditions used for Kimi K2.5 and are marked with an asterisk (*).
-   - We could not evaluate GPT-5.2 xhigh on all benchmarks due to service stability issues.
-For benchmarks that were not tested, we mark them as "-".
 5. Coding Tasks
    - Terminal-Bench 2.0 scores were obtained with the default agent framework (Terminus-2) and the provided JSON parser.
 In our implementation, we evaluated Terminal-Bench 2.0 under non-thinking mode.
 This choice was made because our current context management strategy for the thinking mode is incompatible with Terminus-2.
    - All reported scores of coding tasks are averaged over 5 independent runs.